MCP Servers¶

 See it in action

-1. Run stdio MCP as SSE¶
+1. Run stdio MCP as HTTP endpoint¶

 Credentials (e.g., API keys) should be stored in a .env file passed to Docker using --env-file.

-you can change "npx -y @dynatrace-oss/dynatrace-mcp-server@latest /" to your specific MCP.
+You can change "npx -y @dynatrace-oss/dynatrace-mcp-server@latest /" to your specific MCP.

 docker run --env-file .env -it --rm -p 8003:8003 supercorp/supergateway \